Matrixx-Devices/android_vendor_MatrixxOTA/instruction/phoenix.md

 **Dirty flash:**
 - Boot to recovery
-- Clear Data, Dalvik and cache
+- Clear Dalvik and cache
 - Flash the Rom
 - Reboot to System